FHIR vs HL7: Differences and How to Choose the Right Healthcare Standard

 Summary

-We tried to demystify the false ideas about HL7 and FHIR and define the main difference between HL7 and FHIR.
+We tried to demystify the false ideas about HL7 and FHIR and define the main difference between HL7 vs FHIR.
 Here at Edenlab, the creators of the Kodjin Interoperability Suite, we focus on interoperability challenges.
 For more than seven years, we’ve been helping our customers solve healthcare data management issues.

 Contact us if you want to know how to apply healthcare standards for your project.
 Our team will be pleased to meet your needs.